microsoft/terraform-provider-azuredevops/website/docs/r/servicehook_storage_queue_pipelines.html.markdown

 -> **Note** At least one of `run_state_changed_event` and `stage_state_changed_event` has to be set.

 * `ttl` - (Optional) event time-to-live - the duration a message can remain in the queue before it's automatically removed.
+Defaults to `604800`.

 * `visi_timeout` - (Optional) event visibility timout - how long a message is invisible to other consumers after it's been dequeued.
+Defaults to `0`.

 ---